grace-notes/website/contents/topics/life-of-christ.md

 (k) Luke use four different ways to describe persecution:

-· HOTAN MISESOSIN ANTHROPOI is ‘whenever men hate you.’
+&bull; HOTAN MISESOSIN ANTHROPOI is ‘whenever men hate you.’
 The verb ‘hate’ is MISESOSIN, and is a fairly square translation of the concept.

-· HOTAN APHORISOSIN is literally ‘whenever they separate from you.’
+&bull; HOTAN APHORISOSIN is literally ‘whenever they separate from you.’
 The idea is that others choose to separate themselves from you because of your faith.
 Your friends and family leave you - your boss fires you - your country banishes you.

-· ONEIDISOSIN is next.
+&bull; ONEIDISOSIN is next.
 It translates as reproach or revile, but ultimately it comes down to slander.
 When you reproach another for his legitimate and true faith, you slander his character and make a false accusation.

-· EKBALOSIN TO ONOMA HUMON HOS PONERON is the final persecution possibility.
+&bull; EKBALOSIN TO ONOMA HUMON HOS PONERON is the final persecution possibility.
 It translates as ‘they cast out your name as evil’ This is pretty much the same as the last one, with a little more emphasis on general slander, as opposed to taking shots at Christianity.